 Corey has been busy developing theatre for low-visibility audiences as co-producer and director for Three Stories Up // Theatre in the Dark, a noir mystery set entirely in the dark.
 Earlier this year, Corey received a commission from the Earl and Rachel Smith Strand Theatre to write, direct, and co-produce Murder! at The Strand II: Dark Matters (2019), an “interactive interdimensional murder-mystery” which placed the audience squarely in the role of Detective.
 Previously Corey received similar commissions from the historic art deco theatre to co-create Murder! at The Strand (2018), an 'immersive theatrical whodunit' involving twenty-two actors and all four floors of the Strand's beautiful art deco interior.
 The initial production of Murder! was so successful the Strand commissioned a remount only two months later.

-As a graduate student, Corey was twice an invited guest at the Kennedy Center in Washington, D.C.; first, as a 2015 SDC National Directing Fellow through the Kennedy Center American College Theatre National Festival, and then as a scholarship participant in its 2016 Summer Directing Intensive.
-He received a KCACTF nomination for his direction of The Crucible (2017).
-Corey was the recipient of both the 2016 USM Emerging Artist Award and the 2017 USM Outstanding Graduate Student Award (Theatre) from the College of Arts & Letters, also winning First Place (Arts & Humanities) for his Moby Dick Rehearsed poster presentation in the 2016 Susan A. Siltanen Graduate Research Symposium.
+During his three years as a graduate student at University of Southern Mississippi, Corey helmed mainstage USM productions including a thesis production of Arthur Miller's The Crucible, as well as smaller studio productions and department projects.
+During this same period of time Corey was twice an invited guest at the nation’s prestigious Kennedy Center in Washington, D.C.; first, as a 2015 SDC National Directing Fellow through the Kennedy Center American College Theatre National Festival, and then as an invited participant for its 2016 Summer Directing Intensive.
+On the academic front Corey took First Place (Arts & Humanities) for his dramaturgical presentation for Moby Dick Rehearsed in the 2016 Susan A. Siltanen Graduate Research Symposium, and received both the 2016 USM Emerging Artist Award and the 2017 USM Outstanding Graduate Student Award (Theatre) from the College of Arts & Letters.